 The third term, , is the standard shift component in a shift-share decomposition.
 It measures the impact of the 8 percentage-point drop in union density between 1985 and 2011 on the proportion of the workforce in the middle-income group, given the difference in the share of union and non-union parents in the middle-income group in 1985 (12 percentage points).
 It contributes about 1 percentage point (= - 0.08 x 0.12) to the fall in the overall size of the middle-income group.
 The final term, ΔMCU-MCNΔU, is the interaction between the change in the share of union and non-union workers in the middle-income group and the change in union density.
 It adds about 0.3 percentage points (= - 0.04 x- 0.08) to the middle-income group share of the work force.

 In sum, the “pure shift effect” of the decline in unionism contributes about 12 percent (= 0.010/0.08) to the 8 percentage-point drop in the share of the middle-income group of workers.
-If we attribute the weakening in unions’ ability to boost workers into the middle-income group to the fall in union density, the decline of unionism contributes an additional 0.7 percentage points to the drop, thus accounting for almost 20 percent (= (0.007+ 0.010)/0.08) to the decline of the middle-income group.
-If we assume the wage distribution of union and non-union workers was stable between 1985 and 2011, and union density remained at its 1985 level, the size of the middle-income group in 2011 would have been higher by 1.4 percentage points (17% of 8 percentage points).
+If the weakening in unions’ ability to boost workers into the middle-income group is attributed to the fall in union density, the decline of unionism contributes an additional 0.7 percentage points to the drop, thus accounting for almost 20 percent (= (0.007+ 0.010)/0.08) to the decline of the middle-income group.
+If the wage distribution of union and non-union workers was assumed to be stable between 1985 and 2011, and union density remained at its 1985 level, the size of the middle-income group in 2011 would have been higher by 1.4 percentage points (17 percent of 8 percentage points).

-As noted above, the reason union workers are disproportionately in the middle-income group is that collective bargaining tends to compress the distribution of wages for covered workers so that union workers have a narrower distribution than non-union workers (Western and Rosenfeld, 2011; Card, Lemieux and Riddell, 2004; Pontusson, Rueda, and Way, 2002; DiNardo, Fortin, and Lemieux, 1996; Freeman, 1980, 1993; Card, 1992).
+As noted above, the reason union workers are disproportionately in the middle-income group is that collective bargaining tends to compress the distribution of wages for covered workers so that union workers have a narrower distribution than non-union workers (Western and Rosenfeld 2011; Card, Lemieux and Riddell 2004; Pontusson, Rueda, and Way 2002; DiNardo, Fortin, and Lemieux 1996; Freeman 1980, 1993; Card 1992).
 Figure 2 shows this phenomenon separately for parents in 1985 and for their offspring in 2011.
 For both parents and offspring, the income distribution of union workers is more concentrated towards the center compared to that of non-union workers.
 The income distribution of offspring, however, is more dispersed than the income distribution of their parents, which reflects the higher income inequality in 2011 than in 1985.

 Figure 2: Income distribution for union workers and non-union workers